RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 5. `_sample_interval_std_s`: float; standard deviation in seconds between samples, default np.nan
 6. `_is_sample_rate_fixed`: boolean; True if sample rate is expected to be constant, default False
 7. `_timestamps_altered`: boolean; True if timestamps in the sensor have been altered from their original values, default False
-8. `_use_offset_model`: boolean, if True, uses an offset model to correct timestamps, default False
+8. `_use_offset_model`: boolean; if True, uses an offset model to correct timestamps, default False
-9. `_fs_writer`: FileSystemWriter, stores the information used to save the data to disk.
+9. `_fs_writer`: FileSystemWriter; stores the information used to save the data to disk.
 Defaults to not saving and using the current directory.
 10. `_gaps`: List of paired tuples; the timestamps of data points on the edge of data gaps.
 Any point between the timestamps is not valid and exists purely to maintain sample rate.